Accumulated Surplus Policy

 - Other non-recurring expenditures

-- Use of available accumulated surplus to fund capital projects should be prioritized for projects that maximize funding capacity and achieve capital plan objectives.
+3. Use of available accumulated surplus to fund major capital projects and initiatives should be prioritized for projects that maximize funding capacity and achieve capital plan objectives.
 Such uses will be identified in the form of a business case for approval by the Board.
+Amended accumulated surplus balances will be updated and presented in conjunction with business case approvals so the overall impact to the organization and existing approved projects and surplus balances can be considered.

-- Use of operating surpluses shall be identified through five-year business plans and annual operating plans.
+6. Use of operating surpluses shall be identified through rolling five-year business plans and annual operating plans.

 - The rate of growth of surplus over time should consider the balancing of long-term and short-term needs including the priority of identified capital requirements, the priority of identified strategic operational investments and the ability of the university to generate additional surplus from operations.